hasura/ndc-spec/specification/src/specification/error-handling.md

 | 409 | Conflict | The request could not be handled because it would create a conflicting state for the data source - for example, a mutation might fail because a foreign key constraint was not met. |
 | 500 | Internal Server Error | The request could not be handled because of an error on the server |
 | 501 | Not Supported | The request could not be handled because it relies on an unsupported [capability](capabilities.md). _Note_: this ought to indicate an error on the _caller_ side, since the caller should not generate requests which are incompatible with the indicated capabilities. |

+## Response Body

+Data connectors should return an [`ErrorResponse`](../reference/types.md#errorresponse) as JSON in the response body, in the case of an error.